- Age 21 or older

 Q: How do I begin the process?

-A: You will need to attend a KIDS orientation and FSR’s 30 hour state mandated training.
+A: You will need to attend a KIDS orientation and FSR’s Foster Parent Pre-Service Blended Training.
 Once you have completed your training and submitted all of your required paperwork, you will then be assigned a licensing worker who will conduct two to four visits to your home and gather paperwork, interview all household members, and help prepare you for the safety inspection of your home.
 All adult household members must pass criminal and CPS background checks, submit Physician Statements and be available for interviews.